Skip to content

 Back to Blog

-high severity May 13, 2026 · scope unconfirmed
+high severity May 13, 2026 · 3 min read Unverified claim — what this is

 Mayer Listed by qilin Ransomware Group

 Public reporting indicates the incident involves data exfiltration followed by the threat actors’ standard practice of publishing victim information when ransom demands go unmet.
 The exact number of records exposed remains undisclosed, and the specific types of internal files have not been detailed beyond the broad category of corporate documents.
 Available reporting describes the listing appearing on the qilin leak site, which serves as the group’s primary channel for naming and shaming non-paying targets.
-No evidence of customer personal data exposure has been confirmed in initial public statements, yet the presence of internal files on a ransomware leak site signals that sensitive business information is now in the hands of criminals.
+No evidence of customer personal data exposure has been confirmed in initial public statements, yet the presence of internal files on a ransomware leak site signals that sensitive business information may now be in the hands of criminals.

 Why This Matters for You and Your Family